joravkumar/GCTranscriptionConnector-Google/README.md

   - The connector automatically maps BCP-47 codes (e.g., "es-ES") to ISO codes (e.g., "es") before sending to OpenAI using the `get_openai_language_code` function.
   - This mapping covers all major language variants (Spanish, English, French, etc.) and gracefully handles unsupported codes.
   - This mapping is handled transparently, so you can continue using BCP-47 codes in your Genesys configuration.

+- **Unsupported Languages Handling:**
+  - For languages not officially supported by OpenAI's API (like Zulu/zu-ZA), the connector uses a special approach:
+    - Detects unsupported languages using the `is_openai_unsupported_language` function
+    - Omits the `language` parameter that would cause API errors
+    - Instead, includes a native language prompt (e.g., "Humusha ngesizulu (Mzansi Afrika)" for Zulu)
+    - The prompt is provided in the target language to help guide the model appropriately
+  - This approach allows transcription in languages that OpenAI doesn't explicitly support via their language parameter

 - **Destination Language:**
   - Determined from the `language` field in the "open" message.